Carpool Cinema Series

-Alton Main Street is pleased to announce our new Carpool Cinema Series, a fun socially-distanced activity which will provide a safe entertainment option for our community this fall in Downtown Alton.
+In fall of 2020, Alton Main Street was pleased to present a Carpool Cinema Series, as a fun socially-distanced activity which provided a safe entertainment option for our community in Downtown Alton.

-Guests will enjoy outdoor movies on a large inflatable screen from the comfort of their car, with audio through their car stereo.
-The events will take place in the large parking lot at the corner of Landmarks Blvd. & Henry Street, which is the same parking lot used for the Alton Farmers’ & Artisans’ Market.
-All movies will be free and open to the public, and will start soon after dusk on the following dates:
+Guests enjoyed outdoor movies on a large inflatable screen from the comfort of their car, with audio through their car stereo.
+The events took place in the large parking lot at the corner of Landmarks Blvd. & Henry Street.

 Your financial support allows us to bring more free & family-friendly entertainment to our community!

 To make a contribution of any amount, please visit: Paypal.me/AltonMainStreet

 Fri, Sept 11th – Selma (Rated PG-13 / Runtime: 128 minutes)